Know about the aspects of mobile app retargeting

-Rather then starting the whole process again of gaining new customer and then transforming them into the loyal members of the app.
-Retargeting helps to overcomes the major issues like higher app abandonment rates by targeting the individuals you have downloaded the app through the means of social media platforms.
+Rather than starting the whole process again of gaining new customers and then transforming them into the loyal members of the app.
+Retargeting helps to overcome the major issues like higher app abandonment rates by targeting the individuals you have downloaded the app through the means of social media platforms.

 Mobile App Retargeting is basically a marketing strategy to re-engage the users who have lost their interest from the services that the mobile app is offering.
-In this retargeting strategy, special personalised advertisements i.e. ads are delivered to the users mobile devices.
+In this retargeting strategy, special personalized advertisements i.e. ads are delivered to the user's mobile devices.

 According to the recent reports by AppLift, there has been seen an increase of 48% in the CTR i.e. the click-through rates.
 Other statistics that the above image shows is that approximately 173% of retargeted app users are more likely to spend again.